Explore Top-Rated Texas Group Health Insurance Options

 Texas Group Health Insurance & Employee Benefit Plans

-As an independent group insurance agent, we are not limited by the available options of one particular carrier or health care plan type.
+As an independent team insurance agent, we are not limited by the available options of one particular carrier or health care plan type.

 In other words, we have a wider net of group coverage options we can offer than if you partnered with a single provider.

-Call us today at the number at the top of the page to discuss our current group benefits options in Texas!
+Call us today at the number at the top of the page to discuss our current team benefits options!
 We proudly serve the entire state and offer FREE estimates through our online request form to the right!
 No payment or obligation is required!

-Eighty-three percent of workers in Texas are employed by a business that offers health insurance, and 76 percent have a choice of more than one plan.
-Of the employer-sponsored plans, 61 percent are self-funded, which exempts those employers from complying with Texas’ requirement for coverage that exceeds the ACA essential benefits provisions.
-In a self-funded plan, an employer forgoes using an insurer and sets aside money to pay for employees’ medical care, usually in a trust and administered by a third party.
+Eighty-three percent of workers in Texas are employed by a business that offers healthcare coverage, and 76 percent have a choice of more than one plan.
+Of the employer-sponsored packages, 61 percent are self-funded, which exempts those employers from complying with Texas’ requirement for coverage that exceeds the ACA essential benefits provisions.
+In a self-funded program, an employer forgoes using an insurer and sets aside money to pay for staff members’ medical care, usually in a trust and administered by a third party.
 The approach is more common in large companies, which can spread risk through a wider employee population.
 The 39 percent that are fully insured (meaning that the company purchases coverage from an insurance provider rather than paying the medical costs directly) must cover these services in addition to the ACA benefits:

 • Brain Injury